moja-global/GCBM.Belize/README.md

 Postprocessing codes using R are included in the Postprocessing folder for reference purposes.

-If you are going to use this coded, we recommend to use [Rstudio](https://www.rstudio.com/) and open the `Postprocessing\GCBM_Belize_Sensitivity.Rproj` file, the [renv](https://rstudio.github.io/renv/articles/renv.html) package was used for library management, and a renv.lock file with the required packages is included
+If you are going to use this coded, we recommend to use [R](https://cran.r-project.org/) version 4.1.2 and further install [Rstudio](https://www.rstudio.com/).
+Now open the `Postprocessing\GCBM_Belize_Sensitivity.Rproj` file, the [renv](https://rstudio.github.io/renv/articles/renv.html) package was used for library management, and a renv.lock file with the required packages is included

 In order to perform sensitivity analysis, the Standalone_GCBM folder can be duplicated with another name (e.g. Standalone_GCBM_decaymod) and the run_all.bat can me modified and run.
 Then, the `Postprocessing\Summarize_DOM_Stocks.R` code has to be modified to generate graphs and tables with this new configuration (instructions in the code)